Spinach Lasagna Recipe

 You can freeze Spinach Lasagna both raw or cooked.
 In the freezer, you can store lasagna for about a month in special food containers.

-How do you Thicken Ricotta Cheese for Lasagna?
+To Thicken Ricotta Cheese for Lasagna

 When you use ricotta cheese to make a lasagna, you need a Ricotta cheese very dry and firm.
 If your ricotta is too fresh and soft, it’s better to drain it in a colander for about two hours to make it lose the excess liquid.
 Thicker ricotta prevent a whatery lasagna.